Documentation

 Test the connection

 Click the "Execute step" button on the MCP Client node.
-If the connection is successful, you'll see the available tools (query and list_sources) provided by Akyn's MCP server.
+If the connection is successful, you'll see Akyn's MCP tools (query, list_sources, and write_memory when memory is enabled on that knowledge base).

 ✓ If the test succeeds, your AI Agent can now query your Akyn knowledge base!